awgrover/arduino-2-xod/README.md

   * File an `issue` with this [github project](https://github.com/awgrover/arduino-2-xod), or send a message via [XOD Forum Messages](https://forum.xod.io/u/awgrover), or post on the [XOD Forum](https://forum.xod.io/) if there are problems.
 * Publish your work as a XOD library.

-# Generated Library (Using the Patches)
+# Generated Project (Using the Patches)

-The tool gets the library name from `library.properties`, and uses that as the XOD library name, and the name of the `.h` file.
+The tool gets the project name from `library.properties`, and uses that as the XOD project name, and the name of the `.h` file.
 Then a `-ll` is appended to indicate "low-level".
 The name may not be the same as the Arduino library directory! e.g.: [ViSi-Genie-Arduino-Library](https://github.com/4dsystems/ViSi-Genie-Arduino-Library) has the `name` "genieArduino".

 The first class in the `.h` file is assumed to be the class of interest.
 It is used for the name of the constructors, and the `custom-type`.